-For the weighted average ESG score for the portfolio, ESG scores from an external provider are available for approximately 86% of the portfolio.
+For the weighted average ESG score for the portfolio, ESG scores from an external provider are available for approximately 90% -100% of the portfolio.
 Estimates are not used.
 It should be noted that these percentages are approximate and subject to change from time to time due to changes in the investment portfolio and changes in the availability of data for companies.

-For the weighted average carbon intensity of the portfolio, reported data are available for approximately 74% of the portfolio and estimated data is used for approximately 8% while the balance is excluded as no data, either estimated or reported, is available.
+For the weighted average carbon intensity of the portfolio, reported and estimated data are available for approximately 90% - 100% of the portfolio while the balance is excluded as no data, either estimated or reported, is available.
 It should be noted that these percentages are approximate and subject to change from time to time due to changes in the investment portfolio and changes in the availability of data for companies.